NatLee/dev-dock-manager/README.md

 # Usage

-> Only support x86/64 linux-based machine.
+> Only support Linux-based machine because it uses Docker socket to interact with Docker daemon.

 > In Windows, you need to use Docker in WSL.